 Be able to apply the latest Industry Guidelines and Standards on Corrosion Management an Microbial Corrosion of Enginnered Systems

 Be able to apply Corrosion Management principles to assessing, mitigating and monitoring the corrosion threat of MIC

 Understand, and correctly apply and interpret state of the art MIC diagnostic methods

-Understand sampling procedures for various sample types obtained in the water and energy sector
+Understand sampling procedures for various sample types obtained in the water, process and energy sector

 Be able to plan and execute a failure analysis investigation where MIC is the root cause

 To be able to diagnose, prevent and act against the MIC threat in industrial process systems in the maritime sector, water and processing industries.
 To be able to distinguish between abiotic and biotic corrosion.

 Individuals with responsibility for developing, implementing and executing corrosion management activities, including corrosion and materials engineers, microbiologists, production chemists, process engineers, integrity managers, laboratory technicians and field staff.
 Both asset operators, manufactures, consultants and academics will benefit from the latest updates in this course.

 The course will be taught in English.